William Priestley (Louisiana planter): Louisiana (1801–1838)

 Leaving his pregnant wife and young son with his parents-in-law at Middle Paxton, William Priestley spent ten months trailing the banks of the Ohio and Mississippi, in search of a suitable place at which to settle.
 For a while he decided on Louisville, where he had received an invitation to establish a school; but even here he was interrogated about his father's politics.
-Early in 1801, John Vaughan wrote suggesting that William buy a cotton plantation on the Mississippi, and giving him an introduction to William Dunbar, who owned a large cotton plantation at Natchez.
+Early in 1801, John Vaughan wrote suggesting that William buy a cotton plantation on the Mississippi River, and giving him an introduction to William Dunbar, who owned a large cotton plantation at Natchez.
 William, who had been in Paris at the inauguration of l'âge de liberté, d'egalité, et de fraternité, was horrified with Vaughan's suggestion.
 When he and Harry were clearing their land together, they had worked alongside their hired labourers, treating them as equals, how could he now oversee enslaved labourers?
 William wrote to his father, who in turn wrote to John Vaughan to underline the extent of William's inexorable determination against owning or managing enslaved workers.

-Having gathered together class-sets of maths books, English grammars, French dictionaries, a pair of globes, a microscope, half-a-dozen German flutes and flute music, William and Margaret, with their children William Jr and Lucy, left Pennsylvania in autumn 1801, travelling down stream in a covered flatboat.
+Having gathered together class-sets of maths books, English grammars, French dictionaries, a pair of globes, a microscope, half-a-dozen German flutes and flute music, William and Margaret, with their children William Jr and Lucy, left Pennsylvania in autumn 1801, travelling downstream in a covered flatboat.
 They settled in Pointe Coupee Parish, where William planned his school, and where two more children were born.
-Some time between 1804 and 1807, William bought a sugar plantation, some ninety miles down river, at Vacherie, St James Parish.
+Sometime between 1804 and 1807, William bought a sugar plantation, some ninety miles downriver, at Vacherie, St James Parish.

 We have been left no reason for William's change of heart, though, following the Louisiana Purchase, a sugar plantation was a sound investment.
 Many of the new neighbours who welcomed him to Pointe Coupee, plantation owners themselves, would have expected and encouraged him to buy a plantation.